Cylindrical Or Prismatic CellsPosted on: Fri May 19 2023

 The main driving factor for the widespread adoption of prismatic cells is the EV industry.
 As we all know, the EV sector moves quickly and is on the hunt for a better battery solution.
 Right now it's a bit too early to say one way or the other if cylindrical or prismatic cells will become the most dominant battery for electric vehicles.

 There is promise in prismatic cells and an opportunity to reduce cost.
 This comes from the fact that the prismatic format creates the possibility for much larger-capacity cells.
-This would reduce the total number of connections that need to be welded, which drastically reduces the complexity of the battery build while lowering the number of potential failure points in the system.
+This would reduce the total number of connections that need to be spot welded, which drastically reduces the complexity of the battery build while lowering the number of potential failure points in the system.

 Also, Prismatic cells are much more common to be lithium-iron phosphate cells.
 Unlike many other lithium-based batteries, LFP cells don't rely on rare materials such as cobalt and nickel, which are factors that help stabilize the cost of LFP cells.
 So, as manufacturing ramps up, the cost of these cells is bound to come down.